Roy A. Taylor

 Roy Arthur Taylor (January 31, 1910 – November 28, 1995) was a U.S. Representative from North Carolina.

 Born in Vader, Washington, Taylor graduated from Asheville-Biltmore College, Asheville, North Carolina, 1929.

 He graduated from Maryville College, Maryville, Tennessee, 1931.

 J.D., Asheville University Law School, Asheville, North Carolina, 1936.

 He was a lawyer in private practice.

 He was in the United States Navy from 1943 to 1946.

-He served as member of the North Carolina general assembly from 1947 to 1949 and 1951 to 1953.
+He served as member of the North Carolina House of Representatives during the General Assembly's 1947, 1949, 1951, and 1953 regular sessions.

 Taylor was elected as a Democrat to the Eighty-sixth Congress, by special election, to fill the vacancy caused by the death of United States Representative David M. Hall.
-He was reelected to eight succeeding Congresses and served from June 25, 1960 to January 3, 1977.
+He was reelected to eight succeeding Congresses and served from June 25, 1960, to January 3, 1977.

 He was not a candidate for reelection to the Ninety-fifth Congress in 1976.